How to Find Part-Time Jobs for Students

 College students need to keep their eyes and ears open to find part-time jobs that fit in with their class work.

-College life is better when you’ve a little extra in your pocket that allows you to have fun on occasion.
+College life is better when you have a little extra in your pocket that allows you to have fun on occasion.
 That’s where a part-time job comes in.
 It leaves you with enough time to do your regular college stuff while still bringing in some much-needed cash.
-Here are some tips on how to find part-time jobs for students so that you can roll in a little dough:
+Here are 10 tips on how to find part-time jobs for students so that you can roll in a little dough:

 - Ask around